 Any article which exceeds 4 pages will be charged.
 Excess pages must be paid for at a rate of £80 (UK) per page unless specific written arrangements have been negotiated with the Editor-in-Chief.
+The page charges quoted in Sterling will be converted into the equivalent US Dollar or Euro rate depending on the billing area of the author if outside the UK.
 Invited papers are as a rule not charged for excess pages.
 Papers will be invoiced upon publication.
 One Acta page contains about 6,300 letters, space between words included.
 Please note that page charges apply to all authors, including subscribers and authors published in the online only section.

 If your paper is accepted, the author identified as the formal corresponding author for the paper will receive an email prompting them to login into Author Services; where via the Wiley Author Licensing Service (WALS) they will be able to complete the license agreement on behalf of all authors on the paper.

 For authors signing the Copyright Transfer Agreement